henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

 ## Conceptual Design

-The website will be built with the Next.js Framework primarily for the front-end, and with Convex or FireBase for the back-end.
+The website will be built with the Next.js Framework primarily for the front-end, and with Convex for the back-end.
 The language specifically will be TypeScript and we will likely sprinkle in some TailWind CSS.
 Docusaurus and GitHub Pages will keep track of project progression.
 We will use Vercel to seemlessly deploy the game.

 ## Background

-Our Project is looking to integrate a AAC tablet and a interactive game for children.
+Many current tools on the market are geared towards engaging AAC users, such as the AAC Language Lab1 or AssistiveWare2.
+The AAC Language Lab has web-based games based on stages of learning, and requires a subscription model to use.
+There is a gap in the market for learning games based in collaboration between AAC users and non-AAC users.
+StoryQuest aims to create a collaborative environment for AAC and non-AAC users to engage in play.
+In a study by Schwartz et al.,3 the 31 preschool children with significant developmental disabilities who learned to use Picture Exchange Communication Systems to communicate with adults after 11 months, also learned to communicate with peers without disabilities after an additional 3 months of intervention in integrated, play-based activities.
+Social interactions for development remains important at the grade-school level.

 ## Required Resources